 “Premium services at a super low price, what else can you ask for?”

 Hostinger is our top choice for cheap web hosting, because they offer premium services at an insanely low signup price.
-For this list, we listed price of the brand’s cheapest plan on a 12 month basis which is RM9.59 per month, but if you select 48 months, you’ll only be charged RM4.06 a month!
+For this list, we used the Single Shared Hosting plan (which is their cheapest) on a 24-month basis which costs RM5.45 per month, but if you select 48 months, you’ll only be charged RM3.49 a month!

 Their servers are really fast globally because they have datacenters all over the world, which is surprising because you don’t expect that when you’re paying prices like these.